 "My Neighbor Totoro"

-Expand your horizons with this beloved 1988 Japanese animation title that had its U.S., release in 1993.
-If you need a break from Pixar and Disney, this is a great movie to start with.
+Expand your horizons with this beloved 1988 Japanese animation title that had its U.S. release in 1993.
+If you need a break from Pixar and Disney, this is a great option.
 Best for ages 5 and older.

 "Homeward Bound: The Incredible Journey"